benmarwick/JSTORr/README.md

 JSTORr
 ======

-Simple exploratory text mining of journal articles from JSTOR's Data for Research service.
+Simple exploratory text mining and document clustering of journal articles from JSTOR's Data for Research service.

 Objective
 ----